 Things to do in California with teenagers – learn to surf

 San Francisco is a city known for its surf culture and the surfers that inhabit it.
-It’s not easy getting started in surfing, but with an experienced surf instructor, the process can be made much easier.
+It’s not easy getting started in surfing, but with an experienced surf instructor, the process can be made much more accessible.

 A 3 hours lesson will have you reading the ocean, paddling out, popping up, balancing and riding the waves.
 This will be one of the most fun things for teens to do in San Francisco.
-Book your surf lesson today.
+Book your surfing lesson today; it’s one of the things to do this summer for teens.

 Teen activities San Francisco – Bay Voyager

-Things to do in the Bay Area for teenagers include a ride on a high-powered RIB (rigid inflatable boat) with San Francisco’s favourite family-friendly adventure tour.
+Things to do in the Bay Area for teenagers include riding a high-powered RIB (rigid inflatable boat) with San Francisco’s favourite family-friendly adventure tour.

 View some of the city’s most iconic sights while listening to engaging stories about the city’s history from the boat’s captain.

-Touring in the RIB allows you to travel faster, farther, and closer to the sights than any of the other Bay tour boats.
+Touring in the RIB allows you to travel faster, farther, and closer to the sights than any other Bay tour boat.
 Consider a twilight tour to see the city lights from the water, or charter your own private family tour for a custom experience you’ll never forget.

 Madame Tussauds Wax Museum San Francisco

 The Madame Tussaud franchise is a great San Francisco activity with teenagers.
-There are so many around the world and having some pictures taken with celebs even if they aren’t quite the real deal is a fun way to spend an afternoon in San Fransisco with tweens.
+There are so many worldwide, and having some pictures taken with celebs, even if they aren’t quite the real deal, is a fun way to spend an afternoon in San Fransisco with tweens.

-Many have a local aspect with people that lived in the area before they became famous.
+Many have a local aspect with people who lived in the area before they became famous.
 You can save time and book your Madame Tussaud’s wax museum tickets here now!

-Las Vegas with teens is an amazing getaway in the US, full of fun and adventure
+Las Vegas with teens is a fantastic getaway in the US, full of fun and adventure.

 Food tours of Chinatown, North Beach or the Mission District